teamitfi/js-to-make/PUBLISHING.md

 ### "Uncommitted changes" Error

-If you get this error during `deno publish`:
+If you get this error during `npx jsr publish`:

 ```
 error: Aborting due to uncommitted changes